MicrosoftDocs/executable-docs/README.md

         ```
     ```

     >**Note:** The number of x's used to redact PII need not be the same as the number of characters in the original PII.
-Furthermore, it is recommended not to redact the key names in the output, only the values containing the PII.
+Furthermore, it is recommended not to redact the key names in the output, only the values containing the PII (which are usually strings).

     >**Note:** Redacting PII from the output helps protect sensitive information from being inadvertently shared or exposed.
 This is crucial for maintaining privacy, complying with data protection regulations, and furthering the company's security posture. \
     \